-Letitia A. Long, Chairman of the Board
+Letitia A. Long, Chair, Board of Directors

 Charlie Allen, Senior Intelligence Advisor

 The Honorable Charlie Allen has had a long and distinguished career serving the Intelligence Community and our Nation in a variety of ways.
 Before taking on his current position as a Principal at the Chertoff Group, Mr. Allen served as the Under Secretary for Intelligence and Analysis in the Department of Homeland Security (DHS).
 Previously, he spent more than 45 years at the Central Intelligence Agency (CIA) in a number of leadership roles, including that of the principal adviser to the Director of Central Intelligence; Chairman of the National Intelligence Collection Board; the CIA's National Intelligence Officer for Warning; Director of the National Warning Staff; and many more!